 • Summarise your findings

-What happens if I failed the BCG online case?
+What happens if I fail the BCG online case?

-If you think you performed poorly at your online case, just remember that you’ll be evaluated on several factors, and not just your grade on the test.
+If you think you performed poorly on your online case, just remember that you’ll be evaluated on several factors, and not just your grade on the test.

-Unless you specifically receive a rejection letter, you still stand a chance to get to the live case interviews.
+Unless you specifically receive a rejection letter, you still stand a chance of getting to the live case interviews.

 2. BCG online case question types